trimble-oss/website-modus.trimble.com/content/elements/navbar.md

 #### App Tile Guidelines

-- App tiles may belong to a software suite family (e.g., Connect Suite or Tekla Suite)
+- App tiles may belong to a software suite family (e.g., Connect Suite or Tekla Suite).
-- Use the relevant app tile or modified app tile for the suite
+- Use the relevant app tile or modified app tile for the suite.
-- Position branded family app tiles next to each other in the app switcher list
+- Position branded family app tiles next to each other in the app switcher list.
-- Reference the latest Buildings App Icon Standards document for more detail
+- Reference the latest [Buildings App Icon Standards](https://drive.google.com/file/d/1GVZedDrxKA9hGiiAgmTl4PPQ-uiINmlh/view?usp=sharing) document for more detail.

-Last known iteration of [App Tile guidelines](https://drive.google.com/file/d/1GVZedDrxKA9hGiiAgmTl4PPQ-uiINmlh/view?usp=sharing)

 #### Profile